 I am a graduate of Sage Graduate School- Esteves School of Education and Russell Sage College, both in Troy, NY.
 I received my MSed in Childhood Education and my Bachelor of Arts Degree in Sociology and minor in Dance.
 I am originally from Schenectady, NY, but am now pursuing my life long dream of living in the Boston area.
 I have a wide range of tutoring areas, including: American History, European History, Essay Editing, Phonics, Reading, Writing, as well as Study Skills and Organization.
 During my graduate school experience, I spent on extensive amount of time working with students, many times one on one to help them with certain subject areas.
 I also have experience working with adults between being a volunteer TA for a Graduate School course in Suicide Prevention, Intervention, and Postvention, as well as teaching adults in a variety of Suicide Prevention, Intervention, and Postvention trainings.
 My favorite areas to tutor include reading, writing, and history.
 I am an avid reader, it is one of my favorite pastimes.
 My philosophy is to include every type of learner, I believe it is important to work with students to find a learning style that fits them and helps them gain a better understanding of the subject they are learning.

-Russell Sage College - BA, Sociology
+Undergraduate Degree: Russell Sage College - Bachelor in Arts, Sociology

-Sage Graduate School - MS, Education
+Graduate Degree: Sage Graduate School - Master of Science, Education

 What is your teaching philosophy?